isabella232/bas-style-kit-jekyll-theme/README.md

 **Note:** The `spec.files` parameter controls which files in this project are copied into the Gem.
 If a file is not listed it won't be included.
 This is separate to the Git `.gitignore` file.

+## Testing

+### Continuous Integration

+The BAS GitLab instance is used for Continuous Integration using settings defined in `.gitlab-ci.yml`.

 ## GitHub mirror